joaodepaula/origin-product-take-home-assignment/Shaunak Product Assignment.md

 To visualize this comparison, we can focus on the skill level of a user vs the available features/customizability offered by each platform.
 While options like Wordpress or Squarespace would benefit many novice users, Webflow comes out as a clear winner in its ability to market their offering to this same market segment in addition to advanced users & teams (B2B).
 ![Website Building Comparision](./product_comparison.png)

+_______
 ### Feature Focus 1: Webflow Designer
 The web tool provided by Webflow allows users to take control of HTML5, CSS3, and JavaScript in a completely visual canvas.
 The designer cavas (shown below) translates drag and drop HTML elements like (div, containers, images) with advanced CSS modifiers.
 Additionally, modified elements or grouped elements can be converted to Symbols to support repeatability and consistancy.
 The platform also supports a "pared-down" Editor view that be used by less technical users to make basid edits to the website (text, images) without modifying an underlying formatting or functionality.

+For my analysis of this feature, I'll be focusing on success metrics as it pertains to the entire Designer view in Webflow and the actions a user might take while building a website.

 #### KPIs (Success Metrics) :
 - __Project Publish Rate__: A key indicator of success for newly onboarded users is whether they "publish" their website to become public facing. __We would want to see this metric increase over time.__ When hypothesising Webflow's customer funnel, it is structured by generating customer interest, driving signups, driving engagement using the Webflow Designer, and finally getting the user to "publish" their website.
 The reason the publish rate is important because it validates that a user has explored the Webflow Design feature set and has decided to make the site "publicly" accessible.
 While a publish event is not paid, features like connecting a custom domain, using Webflow's CMS, and removing Webflow branding is contigent on signing up for a paid account.
 This KPI is a good indicator for qualifying whether a user might convert to a paid tier.